-The affairs of state took a decided turn for the worse on the death of Solomon, as soon thereafter, the country was split in two, to form the Kingdom of Judah and the Kingdom of Israel.
+The affairs of state took a decided turn for the worse on the death of Solomon, as soon thereafter, the country was split in two to form the Kingdom of Judah and the northern Kingdom with ten tribes which was then called the Kingdom of Israel.
 It is important that we remind ourselves of this fact and the existence of separate kingdoms.

 Judah and Israel were small states in a world dominated by several large states namely, Assyria, Babylon, and Egypt.
 Sometimes one or other of these dominated but sometimes none dominated.
 It is interesting to note that Assyria was located in the northern part of the Tigris-Euphrates valley, modern day Northern Iraq and its principal city was Nineveh.
 In 745-727 it achieved clear dominance.
 It defeated the northern kingdom of Israel and carried its people into exile in 722 B.C. and that nation ended permanently.
 (1 Kings 17: 3-6; 18: 9-10).
 In 612 B.C.
 Chaldeans from southern Babylonia located in the northern part of the Tigris Euphrates valley, modern day Northern Iraq, succeeded in capturing Nineveh and bringing an end to Assyrian dominance.
 In 605 B.C.
 Nebuchadnezzar 11 defeated the Egyptians at Carchemish and so gained control of Syria and Palestine.
 In 597 B.C. he besieged and conquered Jerusalem but did not destroy the city.
-In 589 B.C. he noticed Zedekiah's alliance with Egypt (which we know Jeremiah had warned Judah against) and again Nebuchadnezzar besieged Jerusalem but this time in 587 B.C. he destroyed Jerusalem, destroyed the Temple, burned down the walls of Jerusalem, decimated the royal family and leaders, killed many of its people and took the remaining people into exile in Babylonia bringing an end to the Southern kingdom of Judah and the dynasty of David.
+In 589 B.C. he noticed that the king of Judah named Zedekiah formed an alliance with Egypt (which we know Jeremiah had warned Judah against) and again Nebuchadnezzar besieged Jerusalem but this time in 587 B.C. he destroyed Jerusalem, destroyed the Temple, burned down the walls of Jerusalem, decimated the royal family and leaders, killed many of its people and took the remaining people into exile in Babylonia bringing an end to the Southern kingdom of Judah and the dynasty of David.